vgarshin/gsom_jhub_deploy/README.md

 Note that for a node group there should be autoscaling enable with node number up to 100 (10 recommended).

 There will be a configuration file `<filename>.yaml` available after the cluster is created.
 You will need this file in order to get access to the cluster.

+### Yandex.Cloud

+Create Managed Kubernetes cluster as it is described in the [manual](https://cloud.yandex.com/en-ru/docs/managed-kubernetes/quickstart).

+Recommended parameters of a cluster are as follows:
+- node group of virtual machines with: 16 vCPU / 64 GB RAM / 96 GB disk space (SSD type recommended) and label `NODETYPE: CPU` for regular CPU based tasks
+- node group of virtual machines with: 4 vCPU / 16 GB RAM / 96 GB disk space (SSD type recommended) / 1 NVIDIA® Tesla® T4 and label `NODETYPE: ПPU` for GPU based tasks

+Note that Yandex Managed Kubernetes does not require master node, but for a node group there should be autoscaling enable with node number up to 10 (recommended).

 ## Installation